Mark your Calendar!

 The Festival: Oral storytelling is an art for all ages, from the cutest kids and the hippest adults through the wisest grandparents.

 Saturday and Sunday we offer several performances for adults and older kids, a family program and more workshops.
-In 2013, we are hosting an invitational spoken word slam for local high school students.
+We are also hosting an invitational spoken word slam for local high school students.

 Location:The Bay Area Storytelling Festival takes place on the edge of San Francisco Bay, at the award-winning, historic Craneway Pavilion, conference center, part of the Rosie the Riveter/WWII Home Front National Historical Park.